medaworld/music-profile/README.md

 - **Styled Components**: CSS-in-JS library.
 - **React-Player**: For media playback.
 - **React-Slick**: Carousel component for React.
+- **React Icons**: Icon library for React.
 - **Other Technologies**: HTML, CSS, JavaScript, TypeScript, etc.

 ## Responsive Design

-The site is meticulously crafted with a mobile-first approach, ensuring a seamless experience across both desktop and mobile devices.
+The site is crafted with a mobile-first approach, ensuring a seamless experience across both desktop and mobile devices.
 The design includes two responsive navigation bars that adapt to various screen sizes, maintaining optimal navigation and visual appeal.
 From the hero section that showcases the latest release to the interactive album grid and video columns, each element is carefully designed to provide an engaging and intuitive experience for the user, regardless of the device being used.

 ### Hero Section